zedif/2022-06-21-ttt-online-GMT/FEEDBACK-FROM-INSTRUCTORS.md

 - discrepancy with schedule in the email vs. IT material website (with people trying to keep us to the latter and us not being clear that the latter is guideline)
 - people not reading prep instructions properly - also some repetition in email that gets sent to participants and website but not exactly the same and consistent
+ - suggestion is to reduce the amount of text in the emauil and point to instructions on the website (also avoids inconsistencies)
 - in prep instructions on the website it says 'not to spend more than 20-30' on prep - this is confusing and puts unnecessary pressure on people where it is meant to relax them - this time is not enough to rpepar just to read the lesson itself
 - 5 minutes not enough to sign up to demo and doscussion etherpads - people using screen readers can hardly read and make sense of those pads and it is the same for the others - suggest diving 10 minutes or just asking people to do this after the workshop
 - too many links shared in checkout and how we operate epsodes - learners are lost